parkerjon/jpVolumeLayers/README.md

 - smoke
 - clouds

-Initial planet renders used a volume object per-effect, which was correct but could be extremely slow.
+Initial planet renders at AMNH used a volume object per-effect, which was correct but could be extremely slow.
 Testing with the built-in **`ShadingLayer`** struct-based VOP nodes to combine different volume layers led to incorrect results when compared with the per-object method.

 Fortunately, BSDF types in VEX are combined in a *probabilistic* way, and so you can weight them by their relative densities and then add them together.
 The renderer will then sample each randomly based on their weight, thus emulating a proper mixing effect.